Putting It All Together

 - Eliminate iteration: In this case especially, the number of iteration, 4, will fit on most architecture in just one SIMD register.
 So the iteration itself won’t be necessary and can be removed.

-This represents a key principle for SPMD Go: give the compiler as much compile-time information as possible to enable maximum optimization.
+Give the compiler as much compile-time information as possible to enable maximum optimization.

 Enhanced Error Reporting Through Reduction Operations